sooiee/the-white-orchard/README.md

 ### MEDIA

-**Note:** This is an educational project using placeholder images.

-- **Placeholder Images** - via.placeholder.com
 - **Icons** - Unicode emojis and Bootstrap icons
 - **Fonts** - Google Fonts (Playfair Display & Montserrat)

 **In Production:**

-- Professional photography would be commissioned
+- Professional photography planned for future updates
 - Original images of venue and food items
 - Licensed stock photos from Unsplash/Pexels if needed

 ### ACKNOWLEDGMENTS

 - **Code Institute** - Project brief, learning materials, and assessment criteria
-- **My Mentor** - [Mentor Name] for guidance, feedback, and support throughout the project
+- **My Mentor** - Marko for guidance, feedback, and support throughout the project
 - **Tutor Support** - For assistance with deployment issues and database queries
-- **Code Institute Slack Community** - Peer code reviews and troubleshooting help
+- **Code Institute Discord Community** - Peer code reviews and troubleshooting help
 - **Django Community** - Excellent documentation and community support
-- **My Family** - For patience during long coding sessions and testing assistance

-**Special Thanks:**

-- Fellow students who provided feedback on UI/UX
-- Accessibility community for guidance on ARIA implementation
-- Beta testers who helped identify bugs before submission

 ---

 ## PROJECT STATUS

-**Current Version:** 1.0 - Initial Submission
+**Current Version:** Initial Submission

-This project has been submitted for initial feedback.
+This project has been submitted for feedback.
 Based on assessor feedback, the following enhancements are planned for resubmission:

 - Real-time capacity checking system
 - Interactive calendar widget